UACER: An Uncertainty-Adaptive Critic Ensemble Framework for Robust Adversarial Reinforcement Learning

 with

-where $\alpha$ is the temperature parameter, and $Q_{\bar{E}}(s_t, a_t)$ represents the ensemble Q-value estimate aggregated from $K$ target critics through our proposed TDU function, whose formal definition will be detailed in the next section.
-Then, the policy $\pi_{\phi}$ can be updated by ensemble Q-value estimate and minimizing:
+where $Q_{\bar{E}}(s_t, a_t)$ represents the ensemble Q-value estimate aggregated from $K$ target critics through our proposed TDU function, whose formal definition will be detailed in the next section.
+Then, the policy $\pi_{\phi}$ can be updated by the ensemble Q-value estimate and minimizing: